scarlettmparker/Life-Server-Plugin/README.md

 - Player information such as deaths and task history are stored in the playerbase.json file.
 - It's recommended to turn on keepInventory with `/gamerule keepInventory true` as players will drop their items when losing their final life.
 - It's recommended to turn off showDeathMessages with `/gamerule showDeathMessages false` as there are custom death messages are in place.

+## Task Tags

+- There are three task tags you can add to the task description, and are as follows:
+- `{receiver}` will add a random online player to the task description, for tasks that are targeted at another player.
+- `{sender}` will add the current task holder's name to the task description.
+- `{player}` will add another player to the task, meaning multiple players will receive this task.
+For example, a task with the description "Beat {player} in a fist fight" will give 2 players the task, and they will see the opposing player's name in the description.

 # Example Usage